michaelsalton/michaelsalton/README.md

 ### Hello World 👋 I'm Michael Salton

-- I am a student at Western Univeristy studying computer science with a minor in game development
+- I am a student at Western Univeristy studying computer science with a minor in video game development
 - I am currently working as a software developer intern at Peavey Industries where I make Android apps :)
 - I am looking for 2023 internship oppurtunities